 NOTE: Each billing due date will have an associated billing close date.
-The close date will be approximately 2 weeks prior to each billing due date.
-Students who register after the established billing close date, or add courses to their initial registration, will be required to pay the minimum advance payment of 50% before registration forms are processed.
+The close date will be approximately two weeks prior to each billing due date.
+Students who register, or add to their registration, after the first closing date for the term, will be required to remit payment at the time of registration or changes to an existing registration.
 Students registering for non-credit or CEU will be required to pay 100% of the charges at the time of registration.